SruthiKrish19/jest-introduction/README.md

-# js-meetup-jest
+# jest-introduction
-This repository contains the content for a tech talk focused on writing test cases using Jest in JavaScript projects.
+This repository contains the contents for a tech talk focused on writing test cases using Jest in JavaScript projects.
 It includes step-by-step instructions, sample code, and best practices for testing various types of functions.

 ## Contents
 In this example I have covered the basics of writing test cases with jest.